Amir-souhail/Digital-CADD-Certification-Course/Chapter 13/Number 2/readme.md

-# Tool Head of Shaping Machine Assembly
+# Lathe Tailstock Assembly

-This repository contains the **SolidWorks files** and **STEP files** for the **Tool Head of Shaping Machine Assembly**.
+This repository contains the **SolidWorks files** and **STEP files** for the **Lathe Tailstock Assembly**.
 The project includes individual part files and the complete assembly based on the provided technical details.
 All dimensions are in millimeters (mm).

 ## Table of Contents
 - [Project Description](#project-description)